The Most Common Types of Data Visualization & Examples

 15. Matrix: A matrix chart or diagram shows the relationship between two, three, or four groups of information and gives information about said relationship.

-Choosing the right type of visualisation depends on what you need to show (comparison, distribution, composition, or relationship), how much detail the audience needs, and what information the audience needs in order to be successful.
+Choosing the right type of visualization depends on what you need to show (comparison, distribution, composition, or relationship), how much detail the audience needs, and what information the audience needs in order to be successful.

 UPDATE – We’ve got a new blog with 8 More Common Types Of Data Visualization.
 Click the link to read it.